 You can read my reviews here

-The Clever Cactus – Also a local business (Camberley, Surrey), this is an eco-friendly shop which is located within the town of Camberley and also online.
+The Clever Cactus – UPDATE, the lovely Steph who ran The Clever Cactus sadly passed away 27/08 and so her stores and website are currently closed until further notice.
+Also a local business (Camberley, Surrey), this is an eco-friendly shop which is located within the town of Camberley and also online.
 The Clever Cactus sells a wide range of handmade products such as cloth sanitary pads, reusable kitchen roll, baby wipes, bags, face wipes and so on, as well as eco-friendly items like compostable washing up products, reusable tea bags, reusable cups, dish washing soap bars, reusable nappies and more.

 I have two affiliate codes for you to use.
 To get 20% off any CSP (cloth sanitary pads) use my code Emma20.
 You can read my full review here.